Communication Academy

 Basics of science communication

 The “Basics of Science Communication” course offers participants a compact introduction to key themes of science communication.
-The course is offered in German and in English.

 The course focuses on the following topics: